johndpope/mbtools/README.md

-# osm2sqlite
+# osm2mbtiles

-The application will convert an OpenStreetMap file to an SQLite database.
+The application will convert an OpenStreetMap file to mbtiles format (https://www.mapbox.com/help/an-open-platform/#mbtiles).
-The database is suitable for importing into applications such as QGIS by splitting data to layers and mapping selected OSM keys to specific columns for each layer in the database.
-For this purpose the application reads a config file the defines each layer, sqlite table columns,  rules to filter raw data and actions to store data to designated layer columns.
+The application splits data to layers and maps selected OSM key/value pairs to to each layer.
+For this purpose the application reads a config file the defines each layer, rules to filter raw data and actions to store data to designated layer attributes.

 For example: